COVID-19 Information for Families of Incarcerated Individuals

 Communicating with your loved one

 We understand that it is tough to get information from people in BOP custody right now.
-All facilities have suspended in person visits, and the BOP has said that that rule will remain in place until at least May 18th–though it seems likely that date will be extended.
-If you haven’t heard from your loved one in a while, it may be because some facilities have announced that they are suspending phone calls and email, because they don’t want people transmitting virus through contact with phones and computers.
+All facilities have suspended in person visits, and the BOP has said that that rule will remain in place until further notice.
+If you haven’t heard from your loved one in a while, it may be because some facilities are suspending and limiting phone calls and email, because they don’t want people transmitting virus through contact with phones and computers.
 Even those facilities that have cut off phones and emails tell us that they are still processing mail, so you might want to try that.

 The status of the BOP’s efforts to stop COVID-19